 In compliance with health and government advisories, a private graveside funeral service will take place at Maplelawn Park Cemetery.

 A memorial event will be scheduled this summer so that extended family and friends may gather to celebrate Patrick’s life.

 Expressions of sympathy may take the form of contributions to The University of Texas M.D.
 Anderson Cancer Center, please designate your gift for the Melanoma and Skin Center, donate online at https://gifts.mdanderson.org, or Mercy Health Foundation, please designate your gift for the Hospice Care Center, donate online at https://foundation.mercy.com/paducah/give.

 During this difficult time of private services, you may show your support by joining the “Hugs from Home” program where your message will be attached to a balloon to remind the family of your love and support for them.
 Please go to www.milnerandorr.com.
 All Hugs need to be received by Thursday at 5 pm.

 To plant a beautiful memorial tree in memory of James Patrick Mobley, please visit our Tribute Store.

-To plant a tree in memory of James Patrick Mobley, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of James Patrick Mobley, please visit our tribute store.